 What are natal teeth?

 Natal teeth are teeth that are present when the infant is born.
-About one in every 2,000 newborn infants have natal teeth.
+About 1 in every 2,000 newborn infants have natal teeth.
 These are not the same as neonatal teeth that erupt in the infant's mouth during the first month of life.
 Natal teeth are often loose because the root is not completely developed.
-Problems that may occur as a result of these teeth include the following:
+Problems that may happen as a result of these teeth include the following:

 Problems with breastfeeding, as the infant may bite the mother